 “If my Net Promoter Score is low or if I have a lot of Opponents and Stalkers as clients, what do I do?”

-In fact, the really successful CEOs and Sales Directors are spending the time thinking about the challenges of putting a really effective customer change programme in place, rather than worrying about the purity of the metrics.
+In fact, the really successful CEOs and Sales Directors are spending the time thinking about the challenges of putting a really effective customer experience (CX) programme in place, rather than worrying about the purity of the metrics.
 That’s what you should be doing too.